The Patterns for Performance Awards

-Patterns for Performance is a new strand for the Awards, encouraging students to design a period garment for a character in a performance.
+The Patterns for Performance is a new strand for the Awards, launched in 2019, encouraging students to design a period garment for a character in a performance.

-This year's shortlist were all graduates from Wimbledon School of Art, University of the Arts London (UAL): Clara Gelston, Eve Oakley and Beatrice Darwell-Taylor responded to Verdi's La Traviata, and Ben Jonson's The Alchemist.
+2020's shortlist were all graduates from Wimbledon School of Art, University of the Arts London (UAL): Evie Bertram, Sophie Jones and Eleonora Pariselli responding to Into the Woods, Romeo and Juliet and the Magic Flute.

 All of the garments were based on the Janet Arnold patterns for the primary research, while also taking account of further scholarship such as the work being undertaken by Jenny Tiramani and Susan North.

 The design was based around any character for a performance, including dance, theatre and opera, with the designs and final costume expected to extend, expand, and develop the theatricality of the garment.
 Initially, the design, and supporting research, was submitted as a toile made in calico, which was then photographed as part of the interim submission.

 The shortlisted entries were then offered the opportunity to develop their toile into a fully realised costume.

 Both competitions are open to any student currently studying at second year undergraduate level and above, including post-graduate.